 To remain competitive in today's customer centric retail space your business must proactively employ policies like free returns shipping.

-Free return shipping doesn't have to apply to your entire product catalogue.
-By segmenting your return policy to apply to various you're protecting yourself against financial loss and return fraud, while reaping the benefits of free return shipping.
+Free return shipping doesn't have to apply to your entire product catalog.
+By segmenting your return policy to apply to various clusters, you're protecting yourself against financial loss and return fraud, while reaping the benefits of free return shipping.

 Here are some ideas of how you can segment your return policy to offer free returns for select products and situations: